ralphwetzel/theonionbox/README.md

 ![image](docs/images/generalinfo.png)

-This section is only available if the Box is running at the same physical device as the Tor node monitored.
+This section is only available if the box is running at the same physical device as the Tor node monitored.

 _Latest Reboot_ as well as _Temperature_ are only available on supported operating systems.